MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-extension-example.md

 ```

 ## Upgrade Code
-When you upgrade an extension to a newer version, if any modifications to the existing data is required to support the upgrade, you must be write upgrade code in an upgrade codeunit.
+When you upgrade an extension to a newer version, if any modifications to the existing data are required to support the upgrade, you must be write upgrade code in an upgrade codeunit.
 In this example, the following upgrade codeunit contains code that changes the Bronze reward level on customer records to Aluminum.
 The upgrade codeunit will run when you run the Upgrade-NAVApp cmdlet.
 For more information about writing upgrade code, see [Upgrading Extension](devenv-upgrading-extensions.md).

 ```
 codeunit 50106 RewardsUpgradeCode